eProsima/Fast-DDS-docs/docs/advanced.rst

 Partition name entries can have wildcards following the naming conventions defined by the POSIX ``fnmatch`` API (1003.2-1992 section B.6).
-Entries with wildcards can match several names, allowing us to include an Endpoint in several Partitions easily.
+Entries with wildcards can match several names, allowing an Endpoint to easily be included in several Partitions.
 Two Partition names with wildcards will match if either of them matches the other one according to ``fnmatch``.
 That is, the matching is checked both ways.
 For example, consider the following configuration: